joeblew99/gu/docs/Getting Started.md

 }
 ```

-The `DoView` provides an alternative which focus more on a region of markup which
-is dynamic and changes due to some operation, data or condition.
-The view automatically
-updates itself content based on the `Reactive` interface for any structure which meets
-that interface.

 *The basic rules of choosing between `DoMarkup` and `DoView` is simply on the basis of
 whether the contents and its data are dynamic and dependent on some system, data or
 structure which changes and requires efficient update.*

 ```go